bank-vaults/bank-vaults.dev/content/docs/cli-tool/_index.md

   - Dev Mode (useful for `vault server -dev` dev mode Vault servers)
   - Files (backed by files, should be used only for development purposes)
 - Automatically unseals Vault with these keys
-- In addition to the [standard Vault configuration](https://developer.hashicorp.com/vault/docs/configuration), the operator and CLI can continuously configure Vault using an [external YAML/JSON configuration]({{< relref "/docs/external-configuration/_index.md" >}})
+- {{< include-headless "external-config-intro.md" >}}
+    <a name="example-external-vault-configuration" class="htmlanchor"></a>

-  - If the configuration is updated Vault will be reconfigured
+    - If the configuration is updated, Vault will be reconfigured.
-  - It supports configuring Vault secret engines, plugins, auth methods, and policies
+    - The external configuration supports configuring Vault secret engines, plugins, auth methods, policies, and more.

+    For details, see {{% xref "/docs/concepts/external-configuration/_index.md" %}}.

-The `bank-vaults` CLI command needs certain [cloud permissions]({{< relref "/docs/cloud-permissions/_index.md" >}}) to function properly (init, unseal, configuration).
+The `bank-vaults` CLI command needs certain [cloud permissions]({{< relref "/docs/concepts/cloud-permissions/_index.md" >}}) to function properly (init, unseal, configuration).